The Elliott Homestead

 Sod cutters don’t work well with overly sandy soils: The vegetable mass of the grass will have to be removed by other methods, if that’s the case.

-Solarize it!
+Solarize It!

 I love solarizing things!
 It’s like a magic trick wherein you use the sun to bake weeds and grass to death.
 This method is relatively simple.
 Use a piece of clear or black plastic (clear plastic works best) to cover the area you want to eradicate, then come back a few weeks later and laugh at the grass genocide.
 This method is the least labor intensive of any other method.